Ottoman Imperial Harem: Topkapı Palace

-The Architectural Layout of Topkapi Palace
+Architectural layout of Topkapi Palace

-The strategic location and architectural design of the harem quarters within Topkapi Palace reflected a vital shift in the Harem’s newfound influence and power within the palace.
+The strategic location and architectural design of the harem quarters within Topkapi Palace reflected a vital shift in the harem's newfound influence and power within the palace.
 In previous palaces, the harem quarters were always located in the far back of the palace, hidden away from much of the palace population.
-In the layout of the Topkapi Palace, the Harem was located in the right wing just behind the imperial council building; for the first time in Ottoman history, the imperial harem was central and visible in Ottoman political life.
-The centralization of the harem’s living quarters in Topkapi Palace reflected a changing in power dynamics between the men of the palace and the women of the harem.
+In the layout of the Topkapi Palace, the harem was located in the right wing just behind the imperial council building.
+For the first time in history, the imperial harem was central and visible in Ottoman political life.
+The centralization of the harem's living quarters in Topkapi Palace reflected a changing in power dynamics between the men of the palace and the women of the harem.

-The Topkapı Palace served as the royal residence of the Ottoman sultan for four centuries.
+Topkapı Palace served as the royal residence of the Ottoman sultan for four centuries.
 There is a wealth of sources about this structure making it one of the most fully documented buildings in the Islamic world.
-The architectural structure of the harem changed over time due consecutive sultans' renovations.
-During the time of Murad III (1574-1595) each of his 40 wives had separate quarters within the Topkapı harem.
-Young slave girls, on the other hand, inhabited a large dormitory.
-At this time, women's sexual relations with the sultan determined their living quarters.
+The architectural structure of the harem changed over time due to consecutive sultans' renovations.
+During the time of Murad III, (1574–1595) each of his 40 wives had separate quarters within the Topkapı harem.
+Young slave girls inhabited a large dormitory.
+Women's sexual relations with the sultan determined their living quarters.
 Once a slave girl had sex with the sultan she received her own chamber, attendants, kitchen maids, a eunuch, and pay.
 All of these were increased if she became pregnant.
 If she bore a child she might be moved into an even larger apartment.
 Sultan Murad III alone tripled the size of the Imperial Harem from 1574 to 1595.

-By the mid 18th century an Imperial hall, also known as the "privy chamber," took on Europeanizing decorations and inscriptions dating from the renovations made by Osman III.
+By the mid 18th century, an imperial hall, also known as the "privy chamber," took on Europeanizing decorations and inscriptions dating from the renovations made by Osman III.
 This was a spacious, domed hall that overlooked the garden and was the place where official ceremonies and festivities took place.
 The Queen Mother's quarters during this time consisted of a suite with a bedroom, throne room, bath, rooms for her servants, a bakery, commissary, and kitchens which were all grouped around the largest court of the harem, known as the Queen Mother's Court.

-Over the course of the sultans' residences at Topkapı Palace the harem was first a residence for slave girls, then became an area of the palace run by the sultan's favorite wife, then finally a spacious area focused on the sultan's family and run by the Queen Mother.
-The rank of individuals residing in the harem is reflected in its architecture and the quarters were continuously remodeled according to new requirements and changing fashions.
-This resulted in the space being a collection of ever more fragmented spaces.
+Over the course of the sultans' residences at Topkapı Palace, the harem was first a residence for slave girls, then became an area run by the sultan's favorite wife, and finally a spacious area focused on the sultan's family run by the Queen Mother.
+The rank of individuals residing in the harem was reflected in its architecture.
+Quarters were continuously remodeled according to new requirements and changing fashions.
+This resulted in harem space being a collection of ever more fragmented units.